Lochverstaerker/screenr/README.md

 ##Configuration
 The script reads it's configuration from _~/.config/screenr/config_
-If the path does not exist an example config will be created there after running the script once.
+If the path does not exist an example config will be created there after running the script once

 ##How to use